 Height above sea level varies from 250m to 970m.
-Mean annual rainfall approximately 722mm.
-Peaks in rainfall in spring and autumn.
+Mean annual rainfall of approximately 722mm.
+Peaks in rainfall are in spring and autumn.
 Unlike other fynbos areas, the winter months are the driest.
 Thunderstorms occur in summer months when lightning fires can be caused.

 Coastal Section (Woody Cape):